Framartin/adv_ex_xss/README.md

 ## Scraping Data

+Please edit `scraping/scraping/settings.py@19` to identify yourself.

+You can also disable cookies for performance reason by editing line 36.

 ### Getting the Alexa top sites list

 If the source file is not available anymore, use the `top-10000.csv` included in this repository.
 Data were generated the `2017-07-18 12:51:20.000000000 -0400`.